-Our student-led Hillel and Jewish Chaplain support the needs of our Jewish community through:
+Our Jewish Chaplain and Program Coordinator support the needs of our Jewish community through:

 Jewish Services Schedule

-Kabbalat Shabbat every Friday at 5:00pm via Zoom
+- Kabbalat Shabbat every Friday at 5:30pm in the Sacred Space

-- Bentley students are invited to participate in all activities at Waltham’s Temple Beth Israel
+- Bentley students are warmly invited to participate in all activities at Waltham's Temple Beth Israel

 Many students find focus and peace through mindfulness and meditation practices.
 Our Mindfulness Coordinator can support your spiritual journey through: